oils-for-unix/oils/doc/j8-notation.md

 - The `j` prefix is always present.

-## YSON - Records built on J8 string
+## JSON8 - Records built on J8 string

 Examples: